8/7/2024

 Operator

 Good morning, ladies and gentlemen, and welcome to the conference call to discuss Holly's second quarter 2024 earnings results.
-At this time, all participants are in a listen only mode.
-Later, we will conduct a question answer session and instructions for asking questions will be provided at that time.
-We ask that participants limit themselves to one question and one related follow up during the Q and A period.
+At this time, all participants are in a listen-only mode.
+Later, we will conduct a question and answer session, and instructions for asking questions will be provided at that time.
+We ask that participants limit themselves to one question and one related follow-up during the Q&A period.
 Please be advised that the reproduction of this call in whole or in part is not permitted without written authorization of Holly.
 And as a reminder, this call is being recorded and will be made available for future playback.
-I would now like to introduce your host for today's call Anthony Rosmus with Investor Relations.
+I would now like to introduce your host for today's call, Anthony Rasmus with Investor Relations.
 Please go ahead.

 speaker

-Good morning and welcome to Holly's second quarter 2024 earnings conference call.
+Good morning, and welcome to Holly's second quarter 2024 earnings conference call.
 On the call with me today are President and Chief Executive Officer Matt Stevenson and Chief Financial Officer Jesse Weaver.
-This webcast and the presentation of materials, including non-GAAP reconciliations are available on our Investor Relations website.
-Our discussion today includes forward looking statements that are based on our best view of the world and our businesses as we see them today and are subject to risk and uncertainties, including the ones described in our SEC file.
-This morning, we'll review our financial results for the second quarter and share our guidance for the third quarter and full year 2024.
+This webcast and the presentation of materials, including non-GAAP reconciliations, are available on our Investor Relations website.
+Our discussion today includes forward-looking statements that are based on our best view of the world and our businesses as we see them today and are subject to risks and uncertainties, including the ones described in our SEC filings.
+This morning, we will review our financial results for the second quarter and share our guidance for the third quarter and full year 2024.
 At the conclusion of the prepared remarks, we will open the call up for questions.
 With that, I'll turn the call over to our CEO, Matt Stevenson.

 speaker